Butenafine

-Butenafine, sold under the brand names Lotrimin Ultra, Mentax, and Butop (India), is a synthetic benzylamine antifungal.
-It is structurally related to synthetic allylamine antifungals such as terbinafine.
+Butenafine, sold under the brand names Lotrimin Ultra, Mentax, and Butop (In India only), is a synthetic benzylamine derived antifungal drug.

+It is structurally related to the allylamine antifungals terbinafine & naftifine.

 Medical uses

 Butenafine is indicated for the topical treatment of tinea (pityriasis) versicolor due to Malassezia furfur, as well as athlete's foot (Tinea pedis), ringworm (Tinea corporis) and jock itch (Tinea cruris) due to Epidermophyton floccosum, Trichophyton mentagrophytes, Trichophyton rubrum, and Trichophyton tonsurans.

 It also displays superior activity against Candida albicans than terbinafine and naftifine.
 Butenafine demonstrates low minimum inhibitory concentrations against Cryptococcus and Aspergillus.

 There is some evidence that it is effective against dermatophyte infections of the toenails, but needs to be applied daily for prolonged periods (at least one year).